-6.12 Risk Analysis
+6.11 Risk Analysis

 For each change, Lightstream conducts a risk analysis.
-If Lightstream believes that the risk of the change is 'high' or 'medium', Lightstream will explain this in the ticket and will, where possible, advise on how to mitigate this risk.
-If possible and/or known, Lightstream will also provide an alternative that entails a lower risk.
+If Lightstream believes that the risk of the change is 'high' or 'moderate', Lightstream will explain this in the ticket and will, where possible, advise on how to mitigate this risk.
+If possible and/or known, Lightstream will also provide an alternative that potentially reduces risk.
 In the event of such changes, Lightstream will offer "sound and well-founded resistance".
 If the Customer insists on implementing the change, Lightstream will require final and written confirmation from Customer.